coralggarcia/TFM_MasterDataScience_KSchool/README.md

 • / results_of_scrapping /: This folder contains a total of 579 .csv files, one per movie, with a table containing information about its cast (names of actors / actresses and characters that they play in the film).
 These files have been obtained using the R code, contained in the TFM_FINAL folder, 'R_scrapping_characters'.

-• coral_garcia_tfm_enviroment.yml: YAML document with the enviroment used during the project, to be replicated on any machine.

 • Genre_of_film.ipynb: Python code used to extract the genre from the analyzed movies.

 • R_scrapping_characters.R: R code used to extract the cast of each movie.